-This powerful KS1 grammar resources pack provides everything you need to teach a series of five lessons on coordinating conjunctions (or, and, but) in Year 2, culminating in an extended writing task where children can use their grammatical understanding in context.
+This powerful Key Stage 1 grammar resources pack provides everything you need to teach a series of five lessons on coordinating conjunctions (or, and, but) in Year 2, culminating in an extended writing task where children can use their grammatical understanding in context.

 This primary resource pack includes:

-With explanations, examples and activities to introduce this topic to your class.
+- Coordinating conjunctions PowerPoint: with explanations, examples and activities to introduce this topic to your class

-Circle the coordinating conjunctions, add coordinating conjunctions to sentences, rewrite sentences to include a range of coordinating conjunctions, and use the image provided to write sentences that contain coordinating conjunctions.
+- Challenge sheet: circle the coordinating conjunctions, add coordinating conjunctions to sentences, rewrite sentences to include a range of coordinating conjunctions, and use the image provided to write sentences that contain coordinating conjunctions

-Rewrite the sentences to make them more interesting.
-Make sure to use coordinating conjunctions as well as other writing techniques.
+- Uplevelling sheet: rewrite the sentences to make them more interesting - make sure to use coordinating conjunctions as well as other writing techniques

 What is a coordinating conjunction?